Bats Sleeping on Porch

 5 Ways to Prevent Bats Sleeping on Porch Spaces

-Being that we are seasoned pest control experts, OMNIS has advice on bat deterrents.
+Being that we are seasoned pest control experts, OMNIS has bat control tips and tricks.
 Nonetheless, it is important to know that Colorado’s bats are a protected species.
 As a result, it’s critical to handle bats with care; choose relocation rather than extermination.
 That said, here are humane ways to discourage bats from roosting on your porch:

 - Train an outdoor light on potential bat perches—Since bats want a dark space to rest, they avoid brightly lit places.